 Disable or omit the previous and next buttons when displaying the first or last page of the paginated set:

 In some cases, providing information about the previous / next item in the set may be more important than being able to quickly jump to an arbitrary page.
 Examples of this could be chronologically ordered blog posts, articles, a sequence of instructions that need to be performed in a sequence, etc. In those cases, consider using the article pagination pattern:

 To import the pagination component into your project, copy the snippet below and include it in your main Sass file.

-// import Vanilla and include base mixins // this only needs to happen once in a given project @import 'vanilla-framework/scss/vanilla'; @include vf-p-pagination; // pagination uses icons for previous and next page buttons @import 'patterns_icons'; @include vf-p-icons-common; @include vf-p-icon-chevron;
+// import Vanilla and include base mixins // this only needs to happen once in a given project @import 'vanilla-framework/scss/vanilla'; @include vf-base; @include vf-p-pagination; // pagination uses icons for previous and next page buttons @include vf-p-icons-common; @include vf-p-icon-chevron;